forsythfuture/indicators/functions/acs/README.md

 - table_number: The ACS table number for the data that is needed.
 This imports all tables in a series.
 For example, 'B20017' imports 'B20017A', 'B20017B', 'etc.
 - state: A vector of strings for the states, which should match with counties.
 - county: A vector of strings for the counties, which should match with the states.
 - year_start: an integer specifying the first year of data that is needed.
-Must be greater than 2012.
+Must be at least 2012.
 - year_end: an integer specifying the final year of data that is needed.

 *Example*